RMITLibrary/easy_cite/README.md

 - **Navigation & Printing:** Enhances user interaction with click event listeners and printing capabilities.
 - **URL Management:** Handles URL parameters for smooth navigation across tabs and accordions.

+## Browser Testing

+This project is tested with BrowserStack.

 ## Contribution

 Contributions are welcome.
 Please ensure your code follows the project's coding standards, and run `npm run format` before submitting changes.